micclly/mt4-expert-heiken-ashi-smoothed/README.md

 This expert is licensed under GNU General Public License Version 3.

-Seel the LICENSE file for detail.
+See a LICENSE file for detail.